Emergency advice

 • movement of limbs may be weak or absent

-• loss of sensation, or abnormal sensations, e.g. burning or tingling
+• loss of sensation, or abnormal sensations, for example, burning or tingling

 • loss of bladder and/or bowel control